naelstrof/MEGABONK_CustomCharacterMaker/README.md

-## Building Your Character
+## Building Your Assets
-- Once you are happy with your custom character, you can build your character by finding the Build option (Build > Build Custom Character) on the menu bar at the top.
+- Once you are happy with your custom assets, you can build them by finding the Build option (Build > Build Custom Assets) on the menu bar at the top.
-- After a few seconds of compilation, you should see a new 'AssetBundles' folder created withj your bundled character files inside.
+- After a few seconds of compilation, you should see a new 'AssetBundles' folder created with your bundled character files inside.
 - The files will be named after your CharacterDataSO object's 'Asset Bundle Name' field in all lowercase, of which you should see 3.
-One with no extension, once with a .json extension, and one with .manifest.
-(There will also be files named 'AssetBundles' but you can ignore those)
+One with no extension, once with a .custom.json extension, and one with .manifest.
+(There will also be files named after the folder you are in, but you can ignore those)
 - ~~Copy the one with no extension and .json extension into your BepInEx/plugins/CustomCharacters folder. if the CustomCharacters folder does not exist, create it.~~ (This still works but the *.custom.json method below is recommended)
 	- as of version 1.0.1+ you just make sure the json file ends with the extension '.custom.json' and it can be found anywhere in the plugin folder.
-- When you start the game, you should see your character loaded as an option in the character select.
+- When you start the game, you should see your character loaded as an option in the character select, and a new custom skin for Fox.